Ishtiaque-h/global-country-api/README.md

 `GET /api/get-countries-with-language/?language={language}`

-Insert the region name in the **language** variable of query parameter.
+Insert the language name in the **language** variable of query parameter.

 **Sample Languages:** English, Bengali.

+### 8. Search for a country by its name

+`GET /api/get-countries-with-name/?country={country}`

+Insert the country name or partial name of the country in the **country** variable of query parameter.

+**Sample Country Names (includes partial names):** Bangladesh, Bhutan, England, South, Territory.

+Shows results by matching both Common name and Official name.

 </details>